 I was finally able to get a little sleep myself last night.
 Despite having been awake for 40 hours straight, it still took a milligram of xanax and a good meditation podcast before I was able to drift off.
 My mind was on fire in a way I’m not sure I’ve ever felt.
 And siting here now, I know I’m going to need be cautious and smart to manage this anxiety that is creeping up on me, pulling me back into myself, saying “You’ll never be able to do this and you’ll go crazy trying.”
-Because, while as I’ve already admitted that I’m worried I might be flooding you with the letters, with the way my thoughts are starting to slam up against each other in the stirring up and gushing out these letters have started, I’m also becoming a little worried I might drown in them.
+Because, while as I’ve already admitted that I’m worried I am being foolish in posting these journal entries out here for no one to read, with the way my thoughts are starting to slam up against each other in the stirring up and gushing out these posts have started, I’m also becoming a little worried I might drown in them.

 One day last year my therapist has suggested that finding a way to “vault” my thoughts will help me stop ruminating and spiraling and liberate me to think new thoughts or to think nothing at all.
 She explained that, in order to vault a thought, I should imagine a place where the thoughts could go, be kept safe and could at any time be easily accessed again.
 And having settled on my mental vault and developed a strong mental image of it, when I felt myself obsessing about one of my racing thoughts in particular or if I had an “Aha!” moment and started obsessing about the worry I might forget what I had figured out, I should visualize myself taking the thought and placing it within my mental vault and closing it, telling myself the thought would be safe and waiting for me when I needed to think about it again.